Russoul/Idris2-Lua/README.md

   luarocks install inspect
   ```

-  Before you proceed, fill in the `LuaVersion` and `LuaExe` environmental variables with a desired Lua version and a name of the executable file for that version.
+  Before you proceed, fill in the `LuaVersion` and `LuaExe` environment variables with a desired Lua version and a name of the executable file for that version.

 #### Build, test and install: